Consensys/doc.goquorum/docs/tutorials/contracts/deploying-contracts.md

 ---
+title: Deploy a contract
 description: deploying smart contracts
+sidebar_position: 1
 ---

 # Deploy a smart contract

 This tutorial shows you how to deploy smart contracts as transactions onto a running network.
-Use the [Quorum Developer Quickstart](../quorum-dev-quickstart/index.md) to rapidly generate a local blockchain network.
+Use the [Quorum Developer Quickstart](../quickstart-index.md) to rapidly generate a local blockchain network.

 ## Prerequisites

-* A [private network](../private-network/create-ibft-network.md) if deploying a public contract.
+- A [private network](../private-network/create-ibft-network.md) if deploying a public contract.
-* A [privacy-enabled network](../create-privacy-enabled-network.md) if deploying a private contract (public contracts can also be deployed on privacy-enabled networks).
+- A [privacy-enabled network](../create-privacy-enabled-network.md) if deploying a private contract (public contracts can also be deployed on privacy-enabled networks).

 !!! note